Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

   }
 ```

-In this way, OneFlow will call `CreateOpKernelState` function to create object automatically in appropriate time and transmit it to `Compute` as the second parameter.
-We can get this object in `Compute`, and use:
+In this way, OneFlow will call `CreateOpKernelState` method to create object automatically in appropriate time and pass it to `Compute` as the second parameter.
+We can get this object in `Compute`, and use it:

 ```c++
     auto* reader = dynamic_cast<MiniReaderWrapper*>(state);